 - DC: Oct 1, 2019, the DC Circuit Court of Appeals ruled in Case 18-1051: the ruling means the FCC no longer regulates the Internet (web pages, video/music streaming, online gaming and other information services).
 Therefore, Big Wireless has zero preemption to install or operate personal wireless facilities that emit wireless "information services" transmissions in the USA.
 This also means that the Wireless Industry only has preemption to place, construct and modify personal wireless facilities for wirelessly transmitting "telecommunications services" (i.e. voice transmissions.

-- US Supreme Court: Towns won right to ordinance for consumer cell phone warning that mimicked fine print of telcommunication manual's warning.
+- CELLPHONE ORDINANCE STAY: US District 9: After a decade fighting for the right to an ordinance for consumer cell phone warning that mimicked fine print of telcommunication manual's warning, Berkeley settled after U.S. District Judge Chen said the ordinance amounted to overwarning.
+Berkeley will hold the ordinance until a better FCC exists.
 Learn about the Berkeley Right to Know (cell phone risks) ordinance and case online at SaferEMR, as described at a blog by Dr. Joel Moskowitz, who is director at the Center for Family and Community Health School of Public Health at the U of CA, Berkeley.

 - Cities have regularly been fighting FCC rules lately, such as FCC 19-250, RM-11849, and 20-75 as these limit fees, application review, zoning restrictions, and allow cell tower infrastructure to grow without limits or review. .

 The Irregulators, a team of former FCC employees and telecommunication experts, led an action against the FCC's accounting which has (1) placed billions of the costs of wireless infrastructure onto wired services and consumers; and (2) concealed public ownership of telecommunication infrastructure.